broad093/final-project-broad093-sree5619/README.md

 ## Goals

-There are various goals required to ìwinî the game.
+There are various goals required to ‚Äúwin‚Äù the game.
 The primary goal of the game is to paint your surroundings so that objects can be interacted with.
 Once objects can be interacted with, the player can use their surroundings to help progress in the game.
 Other mechanics in the game that will help the player towards their goal is collecting colors, collecting objects to help with their journey, and defeating monsters.

 ## Project Planning